-Moderated by Alfredo Lazcano, a Partner with Lazcano Samano, the panelists are:
+Moderated by Bob Boyle, Senior Manager with EY, the panelists are:

 Do advertising bans contribute to responsible gaming (RG)?